 "Calm must return to this case," he added.

-On the sole charge of involuntary injury, Mas risks a maximum one year in prison if convicted.
+On the sole charge of involuntary injury, Mas risks up to one year in prison if convicted.
 That isn't sufficient to allow Le Goff to order him held in custody before trial.

 The arrests ended weeks of speculation about whether investigators would be able to assemble enough evidence to detain Mas _ whose location was known to authorities _ or any other possible suspects on legal grounds.